milkyware/milkyware.github.io/_drafts/replacing-biztalk-business-rules-engine.md

 One use case I find the standalone `RuleExpressionParser` useful for is in unit testing expressions, particularly complex expressions, to help document expressions and highlight issues.

-Now that we've looked at expressions, lets look at how they've used in workflows.
+Now that we've looked at expressions, let's look at how they've been used in workflows.

 ### Defining Workflows